For which kinds of medicinal products should PSURs be submitted?

 If the herbal active substance or combinations of active substances is listed on the EURD list, the submission of a PSUR is required as laid out by the list.

-If the active substance or combination of active substances in herbal medicinal product is not listed on the EURD list, PSURs should be submitted in accordance with the frequencies specified in the marketing authorisation.
+If the active substance or combination of active substances in herbal medicinal product is not listed on the EURD list, products that have been approved according to 10(1) and 10(a), do not have to submit PSURs, unless otherwise specified in the marketing authorisation.

 If specific safety monitoring measures (eg. cumulative reviews of specific suspected adverse events) have been imposed on a reference product, do these measure also apply to generic medicinal products?
 Do these reviews have to be submitted to the Austrian Federal Office for Safety in Health Care (BASG)?